Updated 2nd February 2024

 With the above considerations in mind, here are two simple steps to finding a good psychologist in Melbourne:

-- When you make contact with the practice, ask the following:
+- When you contact the practice, ask the following:

 - Who are the most experienced psychologists in the area you need help with (e.g., anxiety, depression, trauma)?